Assignment 4: Stack and Heap

 • Trace the given code for sbrk.
 You will use this code as-is and it is important that you understand exactly what this function does for you and how to use it.

 • Where does the heap segment start in memory?
 Where does it end?
-Review our linker script $CS107E/lib/memmap.ld to see how the symbols __heap_start and __heap_max are configured.
+Review our linker script $CS107E/lib/memmap.ld to see where the markers __heap_start and __heap_max are placed and the corresponding constants HEAP_START and HEAP_MAX defined in $CS107E/include/memmap.h

 • What is the return value of a call to sbrk?
 How does sbrk enlarge the available memory?
 What is the limit on how much it can grow and why is that limit needed?
 What happens if you attempt to advance sbrk beyond that limit?